sasindu345/rubikx-3d/README.md

 7. **Random Solvable Scrambling:** Scramble generation with custom move counts scaled based on the cube size (from 10 moves for 2x2 up to 55 moves for 7x7) to ensure valid, solvable configurations.
 8. **Step-by-Step Interactive Solver:** Play, pause, slow down, speed up, advance a step, or reverse a step through auto-solved solutions.
 Includes keyboard shortcuts for checkerboard, superflip, and cube-in-cube patterns on various cube sizes.
 9. **Interactive 3D Viewport:** Free orbit-camera navigation with click-and-drag mouse controls, panning, and scroll-wheel zoom.
+10. **Complete Move Set Support:** Full keyboard coverage of all Rubik's Cube notation — outer face moves, wide moves, inner layer moves (via the layer-arm system), slice moves, and whole-cube rotations — enabling manual execution of any solver-generated solution across all cube sizes from 2x2 to 7x7.

 ---